Blog

 1. Feed the offending email to ChatGPT and ask it to write a polite but firm response explaining why the request isn't possible.

-3. Just can't find the right words to describe why a student's behavior is driving you nuts?
-Ask your assistant to craft a text or email explaining to a parent why it's not ok for a student to X, Y, or Z in your class.
+3. Just can’t find the right words to describe why a student’s behavior is driving you nuts?
+Ask your assistant to craft a text or email explaining to a Family why it’s not ok for a student to X, Y, or Z in your class.

 Again, some editing will be required, but personalizing a written text is a lot quicker than writing it from scratch.
+Plus, SchoolStatus Connect Advanced Tier offers a secure Family portal enabling staff and educators to connect directly with families for any need, without giving out their personal contact info!

 Teachers shoulder a lot of responsibility.
 Student teachers, while great, often add to the workload.
 But ChatGPT?
 Why not take advantage of a free, always available assistant to help you stay in communication with families?!
-Because the more you communicate with families, the more successful their students will be.